2008 United States House of Representatives elections in New York: District 4

-The 3rd district is based on the Nassau South Shore and central Nassau portion of Long Island, including Mineola, Garden City, East Rockaway, Valley Stream, Freeport, and parts of Long Beach, all in Nassau County.
-Due to redistricting, the district gained a small amount of territory, gaining in the southern portion of Nassau County around East Rockaway and Freeport but lost areas around Levittown.
+The 4th district is based on the Nassau South Shore and central Nassau portion of Long Island, including Mineola, Garden City, East Rockaway, Valley Stream, Freeport, and parts of Long Beach, all in Nassau County.
+Due to redistricting, the district gained a small amount of territory in the southern portion of Nassau County around East Rockaway and Freeport but lost areas around Levittown.
 The 3rd district has a PVI of D+5 but voted for Barack Obama by 11 points in the concurring presidential election.
 The incumbent is Democrat Carolyn McCarthy, who was reelected with 64.92% of the vote in 2006.
 On election day McCarthy defeated Republican nominee Jack Martins.